gcapes/git-course/02-local.md

 nothing to commit, working directory clean
 ~~~

-Our file is now in the repository.
+our file is now in the repository.
 The output from the `git status` command means that we have a clean directory
 i.e. no tracked but modified files.